-At present video consultations using whasap or skype are available.
+At present video consultations using whasap or zoom are available.
 Most insurers will now fund these, but please speak to your insurer to check.

 Psychiatry Private Outpatient Appointments – Dr Davies sees adults with conditions such as depression, anxiety, post-traumatic stress disorder, obsessive compulsive disorder, stress/burn-out and Asperger’s syndrome.
 He is also able to see people with alcohol problems arising in conjunction with a Psychiatric disorder, and sleep problems of a psychiatric nature.
 He has particular experience in Psychiatric aspects of physical disease and physical trauma.